 Participants have good knowledge and awareness regarding the guidelines of cross infection control in the dentistry.
 There is always a need of continuous education program of cross infection control through lectures and tutorials.
 Furthermore, dental schools should also concentrate on establishment of guidelines for cross-contamination control at institutional levels.

-Conflict of interest: None to declare
+Conflict of interest: Nil